slact/nchan/README.md

   context: server, location, if
   > If `If-Modified-Since` and `If-None-Match` headers are absent, set the message id to the first non-empty of these values.
 Used primarily as a workaround for the inability to set the first `Last-Message-Id` of a web browser's EventSource object.

+- **nchan_subscriber_message_id_custom_etag_header**
+  arguments: 1
+  default: `(none)`
+  context: server, location, if
+  > Use a custom header instead of the Etag header for message ID in subscriber responses.
+This setting is a hack, useful when behind a caching proxy such as Cloudflare that under some conditions (like using gzip encoding) swallow the Etag header."

 - **nchan_subscriber_timeout** `<number> (seconds)`
   arguments: 1
   default: `0 (none)`